 Whether you are planning to bootstrap a startup or wish to take your existing enterprise to new heights, a constant cash flow is something you will always need.
 That’s where business loans or corporate loans come into the picture, and a business loan can help you secure the required funding for your business.

 While many private lenders are willing to offer business loans, given the recent fintech boom in the country, the government of India also provides multiple lending schemes to business owners through its various agencies.
 Government agencies offer loans to business owners at attractive interest rates and many times even without any collateral.

-Here are the top six government business loan schemes in India for new businesses-
+Here are the top six business loan schemes by government of India for new businesses-

 MSME Loan Scheme